albertbaezd/Crwn-store/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project consists of a e-commerce platform built using React, Sass, Redux and Bootstrap.

 ## Available Scripts